x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/import-certificates.md

 localization_priority: Normal
 ms.collection: Strat_EX_Admin
 ms.assetid: 43fbe354-ccfc-45b0-9fbc-4b23c6c5ccf4
-description: "Summary: Learn how to import (install) a certificate on Exchange Server 2016 or 2019."
+description: "Summary: Learn how to import (install) a certificate on Exchange Server 2016 or Exchange Server 2019."
 ---

 # Import or install a certificate on an Exchange server